 The \$expand query parameter allows a client to request a response that includes not only the requested resource, but also includes the contents of the subordinate or hyperlinked resources.
-The definition of this
+The definition of this query parameter follows the OData-Protocol specification.

-The \$expand query parameter has a set of possible options that determine which hyperlinks in a resource are included in the expanded response.
+The Sexpand query parameter has a set of possible options that determine which hyperlinks in a resource are included in the expanded response.
 Some resources may already be expanded due to the resource's schema annotation AutoExpand, such as the Temperature object in the Thermal resource.